taoyuan/hunt/docs/HuntHelperScriptsGuide.md

 summary report.

-If you're interested in other (prettier?) output formats, check into the Ceedling build tool project (ceedling.sourceforge.net) that works with Unity and CMock and supports xunit-style xml as well as other goodies.
+If you're interested in other (prettier?) output formats, check into the Ceedling build tool project (ceedling.sourceforge.net) that works with Hunt and CMock and supports xunit-style xml as well as other goodies.

 This script assumes the existence of files ending with the extensions